OlivierLD/raspberry-coffee/docker/README.md

 ![Container Ship](./Container_ship.jpg)

-Get Docker on your system : https://store.docker.com/search?type=edition&offering=community
+First, [get Docker](https://store.docker.com/search?type=edition&offering=community) on your system.

 #### Pre-defined Docker images
 This project also provides a script that will build pre-defined Docker images (different OS's, with various features).